sartography/spiffworkflow_website/content/posts/deep_dives/deploy_integrate.md

 ## Testing

 Create a new process model as described in the [Getting Started Guide](/posts/articles/get_started/).
-Add a `Service Task` and in its properties panel you will see a drop down to pick which connector in your `Connector Proxy` to call.
+Add a `Service Task` and in its properties panel, you will see a drop-down to pick which connector in your `Connector Proxy` to call.
-In this demo we deployed http get and post connectors:
+In this demo, we deployed HTTP GET and POST connectors:

 ![BPMN Editor Screenshot](bpmn_editor.png)

-Choose the `http/GetRequest` operator ID and enter the [dog fact api](https://dog-api.kinduff.com/api/facts) URL.
+Choose the `http/GetRequest` operator ID and enter the [dog fact API](https://dog-api.kinduff.com/api/facts) URL.
 Remember to quote it since parameters are evaluated as Python expressions.

 ![Properties Screenshot](properties.png)